mjw99/ChemExtractor/readme.md

 # Chemextractor

 A mini proof of concept example that uses [OSCAR4](https://github.com/BlueObelisk/oscar4/) to extract chemical terms from a PDF and return them in an ad-hoc JSON format.
 Currently, it will return the Chemicals in standard [InChI](http://en.wikipedia.org/wiki/International_Chemical_Identifier) and standard [InChIKeys](http://en.wikipedia.org/wiki/International_Chemical_Identifier#InChIKey) format.
-These can be resolved at the RSC resolver [here](http://www.chemspider.com/inchi-resolver/Resolver.aspx).
+These can be resolved with the [RSC ChemSpider](http://www.chemspider.com/) tool.

 # Quick Start